If you’re ready to swing back into summer entertainment with some circus shows, then Lost in Translation’s latest London tour may just be of interest.

 Hotel Paradiso epitomises what Lost in Translation do best, showcasing the daring and virtuosic skills and tricks of this multi-national and multi-talented cast of performers.
 This production will include Company Director and Performer, Massimiliano Rossetti and core artist Roisin Morris; the Guinness World Record holders for most catches on the Korean Cradle – a discipline rarely seen on UK stages.
 For this summer only, Hotel Paradiso will also feature a special guest performance from award-winning circus and cabaret artist Abigail Collins (La Clique, West End).

 There’s lots more in store for Lost in Translation’s 10th anniversary too!
-So, check out their full tour on their website which as they head out of the capital Norwich and return to London for an exciting Christmas show at the wonderful Jackson’s Lane.
+So, check out the full tour on their website as they head out of the capital, before returning to London for an exciting Christmas show at the wonderful Jackson’s Lane.

 For more quirky circus shows, take a look here!